 - Connect phase -- where you connect with prospects for the first time and start to build a relationship

-- Explore phase -- where you explore in a lot more detail what's driving this conversation, why you’re talking in the first place.
+- Explore phase -- where you explore in a lot more detail what's driving this conversation and why you’re talking in the first place.
 What are their goals, plans, challenges, and needs?
 What do they crave most?
-All those elements that can help you formulate a better action plan.
+All those elements can help you formulate a better action plan.

-- Advice phase -- when you've connected, built rapport, and explored their needs, then and only then do you come back for one final session and advise prospects on what to do next.
+- Advise phase -- when you've connected, built rapport, and explored their needs, then and only then do you come back for one final session and advise prospects on what to do next.

-Think of it very similarly to how a doctor goes about examining you, and exploring you before the doctor writes the prescription; the doctor-patient type of relationship.
+Think of it very similarly to how a doctor examines you and explores you before the doctor writes the prescription; the doctor-patient type of relationship.

 And when you, from an inbound sales perspective, can get to the point that identifying prospects, connecting, exploring, and advising starts to rival what somebody would expect from a healthcare provider or another type of professional services context, that puts you in a whole different league of thought leadership and positioning.